 - Public officials have joined the community collaboratives – up 43% points in one year — and more of them are speaking out on opportunity youth issues – up 23% points in one year.

 - Systems are getting more efficient and effective – repetitive/inefficient processes were reduced 23% points in one year.

 Additionally, equity is incredibly important in our work as young people of color are over-represented in the total numbers of opportunity youth at the national level.
 We are pleased to report that 89% of the young adults in service delivery pilots across the 21 sites, are people of color.

-The full list of barriers, more indicators and data on progress, and more on the impressively quick successes of many collaboratives shifting local systems, is covered in the full report.
+More indicators and data on progress, and more on the impressively quick successes of many collaboratives shifting local systems, is covered in the full report.